 Add Your Elderly Loved Ones to Your Netflix Streaming Account

 You can have up to five users on your existing Netflix account.
 Once set up, you can add to their Netflix program “list” remotely under their name by just entering their user profile when you are signed into your own Netflix account.
 Even if you don’t, they will get plenty of recommendations from Netflix of shows and movies that may be of interest.
+Series are good because they automatically go to the next one and they can easily binge watch.
+Madame Secretary and House of Cards went quickly for my Dad.

 If you find there is a lot of overlap in the times you both want to watch Netflix, you can get them their own Netflix account for only $9/month.